-L. Prohibited Use of Body-Worn Cameras or Portable Recording Devices recorder personal recording device or body-worn camera (Utah Code 77-7a-106).
+L. Prohibited Use of Body-Worn Cameras or Portable Recording Devices

-Members are prohibited from using department-issued portable recorders body-worn cameras or personal recording devices and recording media for personal use and are prohibited from making personal copies of recordings created while on duty or while acting in their official capacity.
-Members may not alter or delete a recording captured on a portable
+1. Members are prohibited from using body-worn cameras or personal recording devices and recording media for personal use and are prohibited from making personal copies of recordings created while on duty or while acting in their official capacity.
+Members may not alter or delete a recording captured on a personal recording device or body-worn camera (Utah Code 77-7a-106).

-- Members are also prohibited from retainingmay not retain recordings of activities or information obtained while on duty, whether the recording was created with a body-worn camera or department- issued or personal recording device. - Members A member shall not duplicate or, distribute such, or display recordings, except for authorized legitimate department business purposes. - 4.
-All such recordings shall be retained at the Department (Utah Code 77-7a-106). - 4.
-5. Recordings shall not be used by any A member may not use a recording from a body-worn camera or other recording of activities of information obtained while on duty for the purpose of embarrassment, harassment, or ridicule.
+- Members may not retain recordings of activities or information obtained while on duty, whether the recording was created with a body-worn camera or department-issued or personal recording device. - 3.
+A member shall not duplicate, distribute, or display recordings, except for authorized legitimate department business purposes. - 4.
+A member may not use a recording from a body-worn camera or other recording of activities of information obtained while on duty for the purpose of embarrassment, harassment, or ridicule.